 5. Lough Neagh – for the largest freshwater lake

-Take a drive around the largest freshwater lake in the British Isles that dips into five of Northern Ireland’s six counties along the shores of Lough Neagh.
+Take a drive around the largest freshwater lake in Ireland and Britain that dips into five of Northern Ireland’s six counties along the shores of Lough Neagh.

 As one of the most scenic drives in Northern Ireland, Lough Neagh covers an area of 391 square km (151 square miles) in Mid Ulster.